 Slim bodies, pointed heads and long tails, the lava lizards of Galapagos look more like a sleek and sporty version of the beefy land iguana.
 Not to mention, they even have a more captivating “paint job.”
 Distinguishing the seven lizards is rather hard, but the convenient thing is that each unique species is exclusive to each individual islands (save for the western and central ones).
 Lava lizards are relatively small, and you’ll find yourself making numerous double-takes to make sure that it’s a lava lizard you saw and no a falling twig or wandering leaf.

 Their colors are also the perfect fit for camouflaging under the flora of the islands, and their dynamic hues often not only differ from species to species but also within species.
 They can range from grey to green or brown to black.
 Lucky is the visitor with cunning eyes that manages to spot a lava lizard with mesmerizing flecks and stripes of gold or copper.
-Males tend to be larger than females, and the latter have a distinctly-colored red throat.
+Males tend to be larger than females, and the latter has a distinctly-colored red throat.
 Their size tends to average anywhere from 5 to 6 inches in length, but some have been recorded to be a foot.

-Despite their miniscule size, lava lizards in the Galapagos tend to show little to no fear of humans, when it comes to their own kind, however, they can be rather territorial.
+Despite their minuscule size, lava lizards in the Galapagos tend to show little to no fear of humans, when it comes to their own kind, however, they can be rather territorial.
 Using an amusing little technique that involves a motion akin to “push-ups,” lava lizards express their dominance by moving up and down parallel to the ground.
 This is typically used by males in order to protect their surrounded territory (which is usually occupied by females).
 In the event that this doesn’t work, the quarrel might escalate into bites and or tail slapping.

 To help protect themselves against predators, they rely on the most simple of defense mechanisms – camouflage.
 Lava lizards have been observed changing their color to blend in more effectively with their surrounding environment, usually in response to temperature changes or feeling threatened.
-They also wield the remarkable ability off disconnecting their tails from their bodies in the event of a predator grabbing it.
+They also wield the remarkable ability off disconnecting their tails from their bodies in the event of a predator grabs it.
 Disconnected tails serve as a nice decoy for predators, as these keep squirming around on the ground after being left behind.
 Fortunately for the lava lizards, they can regrow their tails.

 And don’t let their size let you underestimate their importance on the islands!
-These little critters are a key factor in helping maintain insect populations (locusts, moths, flies, beetles, spiders and ants) at decent levels.
+These little critters are a key factor in helping maintain insect populations (locusts, moths, flies, beetles, spiders, and ants) at decent levels.
 Lava lizards in Galapagos have also been observed eating dry plants, making their diet rather dynamic.
 This means that during events such as El Niño, the Galapagos lava lizard is incredibly capable of enduring such dramatic changes in weather patterns.